Skip to main content

 The Role of Peptides in Systemic Recovery

 Beyond the direct manipulation of the HPG axis, a comprehensive recovery strategy may incorporate peptide therapies to address broader physiological functions that support endocrine health.
-The does not operate in isolation; it is deeply interconnected with metabolic, immune, and cellular repair processes.
+The endocrine system does not operate in isolation; it is deeply interconnected with metabolic, immune, and cellular repair processes.
 Growth hormone secretagogues, for example, can play a supportive role.

 1. Sermorelin ∞ This peptide is an analog of the first 29 amino acids of Growth Hormone-Releasing Hormone (GHRH).
 It stimulates the pituitary to produce and release growth hormone in a natural, pulsatile manner.
 This can improve sleep quality, which is foundational for proper HPG axis rhythm, and support metabolic health by improving body composition.